karma4u101/FoBo/README.md

     <link rel="stylesheet" type='text/css' href='/classpath/fobo/orgin/css/bootstrap-[bootstrap version].css'/>
     <script type="text/javascript" src="/classpath/fobo/js/jquery-[jquery version].js"></script>

-If you already are using this module beware that when this change is introduced it may require you to change the template paths accordingly.
+If you already are using this module beware that when this change is introduced it _may require that you change the template paths accordingly_.

 For more information see [Issue #1](https://github.com/karma4u101/FoBo/issues/1)